pascalhenrich/kit_programmieren_ws18_19/README.md

 1) Follow the guide on: https://joshuagleitze.de/tutorien/programmieren1617/material/terminaltest
 2) Download the Testcase.java
 3) Create a jUnit test
-4) Replace the content in this file with the content in the Testcase.java
+4) Replace the content in this file with the content of the Testcase.java
 5) Run your testcase file

 Questions?